AdobeDocs/federated-audience-composition.en/help/data-modelling/schemas.md

 >[!CONTEXTUALHELP]
 >id="dc_schema_edit_description"
 >title="Schema description"
 >abstract="The schema description lists columns, types and labels.
 You can also check the reconciliation key for the schema.
-To update the schema definition, click the pencil icon."
+To update the schema definition, select the pencil icon."

 >[!CONTEXTUALHELP]
 >id="dc_schema_filter_sources"